Environmental Science BSc (Hons)

 Field trips

-Below are the main field trips we run.
-During Years 2 and 3, many of the optional modules also include other trips and excursions.
+Below are examples of the main residential trips we run.
+During Years 2 and 3, many of the modules also include other trips and excursions.
 You might visit:

 • Ashtead Common, a national nature reserve, close to Kingston